Juyong/FacePSNet/README.md

 ## Acknowledgement
-This work was supported by the National Natural Science Foundation of China (No. 61672481)
+This work was supported by the National Natural Science Foundation of China (No. 61672481), and Youth Innovation Promotion Association CAS (No. 2018495).

 ## License